 Vegan Fashion is made from non-animal materials.
 It can be made from plant fibers, but also from regenerated fibers or mined materials.
 This direction in the clothing industry is animal friendly, so to speak.
 Read to learn more to find cheap chic vegan fashion.

-- What is vegan fashion
+- What is Vegan Fashion?

-- What materials are used in Vegan Fashion?
+- What Materials Are used in Vegan Fashion?

-- The gray ground
+- The Gray Grounds

 - Non-vegan Look of the Day